 Every good pitch deck should communicate where home base is; it gives important context as to company culture, time zones, potential taxes, et cetera.
 So we took the liberty of adding this slide as well.
 Insider Tip: If you are lucky enough to score a guest pass to the Airbnb headquarters in San Francisco, you're in for a real treat (one of which is all-you-can-drink Kombucha).

 Did you like what we did there?
-The Airbnb Pitch Deck is so pretty now!
+The Airbnb PowerPoint is so pretty now!
 Click the link above to start customizing your Pitch Deck today.
 For additional resources, check out our step-by-step Business Plan guide and presentation template.